awsdocs/aws-greengrass-developer-guide/doc_source/dev-tst-prereqs.md

       1. Search for the **AWSIoTDeviceTesterForGreengrassFullAccess** policy\.
 Select the check box\.
 **Note**  <a name="AWSIoTDeviceTesterForGreengrassFullAccess"></a>
 The [AWSIoTDeviceTesterForGreengrassFullAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSIoTDeviceTesterForGreengrassFullAccess) is an AWS managed policy that defines the permissions IDT requires to create and access AWS resources used for testing\.
-For more information, see [AWS Managed Policy for AWS IoT Device Tester](#idt-managed-policy)\.
+For more information, see [AWS managed policy for AWS IoT Device Tester](#idt-managed-policy)\.

    1. Choose **Next: Tags**\.